 Action we are taking

-Threatened Species and their general habitat are automatically protected
+Threatened species and their habitat are protected under Ontario’s Endangered Species Act, 2007.

 General Habitat Protection - June 8, 2011